cPanel vs. Plesk : A Complete Breakdown

 You will frequently see cPanel mentioned with WHM. cPanel is the client side of the product.
 This means that you will be able to do things like edit website files, manage databases, and create new email accounts.

-WHM is an administrative tool that allows you to manage a number of cPanel accounts simultaneously.
-This is beneficial for individuals who have more than one website because they likely have more than one cPanel.
+WHM – which you can try out here – is an administrative tool that allows you to manage a number of cPanel accounts simultaneously.
+This is great for anyone with more than one website (ie, nearly everyone) because they likely have more than one cPanel.

 Fast PHP And Ruby Websites